idesmukh/ubuntu-stats-monitor/README.md

-# ubuntu-stats-monitor
+# Ubuntu Server Performance Stats
-A Bash script to analyze server performance stats (CPU, memory, disk, top processes) on Ubuntu systems, designed for system monitoring and debugging
+A Bash script to analyze basic server performance stats on Ubuntu systems.
+It is designed for system monitoring and debugging.

+Total CPU usage
+Total memory usage (Free vs Used including percentage) Total disk usage (Free vs Used including percentage) Top 5 processes by CPU usage
+Top 5 processes by memory usage